Ten Best Rail Trails For Cyclists

 Many rail trails are polished and manicured, but the C&O Towpath is of a different make; although there are a few stretches of crushed limestone and even some posh pavement to be found, the vast majority of the towpath is dirt.
 It is part of USBR 50 in Maryland and Washington D.C.

-Adventure Cycling offers a fully-supported tour of the GAP and C&O canal.
+Adventure Cycling offers a guided tour of the GAP and C&O canal.

 Length: 184.5 miles